MicrosoftDocs/azure-dev-docs/articles/terraform/getting-started-windows.md

     Get-AzSubscription
     ```

-1. To use a specific Azure subscription for the current PowerShell session, use the [Set-AzContext](https://docs.microsoft.com/powershell/module/az.accounts/set-azcontext) command.
+1. To use a specific Azure subscription for the current PowerShell session, use [Set-AzContext](https://docs.microsoft.com/powershell/module/az.accounts/set-azcontext).
 Replace the `<subscription_id>` placeholder with the ID of the subscription you want to use:

     ```powershell
     Set-AzContext -SubscriptionId "<subscription_id>"